mliew21396/remote-work/week-2/site-planning/README.md

 ![site map](../imgs/sitemap.png)

 Now you'll create a site map for your site!
-You can draw the map, though you are also welcome to use tools such as Adobe Photoshop, [WriteMaps](http://www.writemaps.com), or [Slickplan](http://www.slickplan.com).
+You can draw the map on paper, though you are also welcome to use tools such as Adobe Photoshop, [WriteMaps](http://www.writemaps.com), or [Slickplan](http://www.slickplan.com).

-For now, your site map will probably be really simple -- maybe an index page with a few supplemental pages.
+For now, your site map will probably be really simple -- an index page with a few supplemental pages.
 But as you expand your portfolio and grow your site, you may find yourself adding more and more pages.
 The great thing about a site map is that it can grow and change with your website.

 ## Release 4: Add your Site Map
 You'll want to save a copy of your site map as "site-map" and add it to your [my_reflection.md](my_reflection.md) file using the following commands.